stackhpc/a-universe-from-nothing/README.rst

    # Check SSH access to the VM.
    ssh cirros@$fip

-   # If the ssh command above fails you may need to reconfigure the local
-   networking setup again:
-   ~/deployment/src/kayobe-config/configure-local-networking.sh

 *Note*: when accessing the VNC console of an instance via Horizon, you will be sent to the internal IP address of the controller,